SillyBubble/SillyBubble.github.io/content/event/2025DefenseMaster/index.md

 ---
-title: "Congratulate Clara and Guilherme on completing their Master's"
+title: "Congratulations to Clara and Guilherme on completing their Master's"

 event: Defense
 event_url: